riadjoseph/royal-giraffe/src/pages/index.md

     section_id: hero_section
     background_image: images/header.jpg
     content: >-
-      # An SEO and Web Development Boutique Agency in Paris
+      # SEO and Web

+      An SEO and Web Development Boutique Agency in Paris.
 We're your very own dedicated Webmaster, SEO, Marketing Manager and Online Product Manager.

       Now you can conduct your business while we build in the backend.